pop-emu/portal-interface/README.md

 # PicoWPortal interface
-This is the web interface for the PicoWEmulator.
+This is the web interface for the PicoWPortal.
 This allows you to control the device using a UI instead of through it's API.

 ## How to build
 To build, you first have to install all dependencies by running `yarn`.